CSNW/sql-bricks/readme.md

 // SELECT COUNT("order") FROM user
 ```

-## To-Do

-* Querying directly from a pseudo-view: `select().from(viewName)`

 ## Contributing

 Before sending a pull request, please verify that all the existing tests pass and add new tests for the changes you are making.
 The tests can be run via `npm test` (provided `npm install` has been run to install the dependencies).
-All of the examples in this documentation are run as tests, in addition to the tests in tests.js.
+All of the examples in the documentation are run as tests, in addition to the tests in tests.js.

-Note that **pull requests for additional SQL dialects** or extensions beyond Postgres and SQLite will not be accepted.
+Note that **pull requests for additional SQL dialects** or extensions beyond Postgres and SQLite will probably not be merged.
 If you would like support for a different dialect, you are welcome to maintain a dialect-specific fork.

-Also, **pull requests for additional SQL statements** beyond the four basic data manipulation statements (`SELECT`, `UPDATE`, `INSERT`, `DELETE`) and `TRIGGER` will not be accepted.
+Also, **pull requests for additional SQL statements** beyond the four CRUD statements (`SELECT`, `UPDATE`, `INSERT`, `DELETE`) will probably not be merged.
 Other SQL statements do not benefit as much from re-use and composition; my goal is to keep SQL Bricks small, sharp and low-maintenance.

 ## Acknowledgements